 Many talents extend the entire range from Basic through Legendary, but this is not required.
 Some are simply too powerful for lower tiers and have no subset of ability that could reasonably apply, others lack powerful enough options that aren't handled in other ways.

 3.4 Capstone Talents

-Capstone talent slots are gained at the top level in each tier and indicate achievement.
-Unlike other talents, capstone talents actually have prerequisites.
+Capstone talent slots are gained at the top level in each tier and typically indicate achievement and/or alignment to archetype.